github/metrics-exporter-statsd/CONTRIBUTING.md

 ## Releasing (write access required)

-If you are one of the maintainers of this package then follow this process
+If you are one of the maintainers of this package then follow this process:

 1. Double-check the `CHANGELOG.md` contains all desired change comments and has the version to be released with date at the top.
     * Go through all recent PRs and make sure they are properly accounted for.